rainbowflood1/supernova3D/README.md

 **Supernova** is an open source game engine library that uses OpenGL

 # How to use it?
-GLFW and GLAD must be included in your project
+GLFW and GLAD must be included in your project before using Supernova